 The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used for the years ended September 30, 2020 and 2019.
+There have been no changes in the methodologies used for the years ended September 30, 2021 and 2020.

-Level 1: Commercial paper, corporate medium term notes, U.S. Government and agencies, and other investments.
-(Valued at lower of cost or market).

-Other investments (value based on comparable sales in active markets).

-- Common stock shares in Urban Partnership Bank donated to RCAC were were liquidated in fiscal year 2019. - Level 2: Certificate of deposits (value based on investments measured at net asset value that are redeemable at the reporting date). - Level 3: Land held for investment and other investments (value based on comparable investments in active markets discounted due to an inactive market).
+- Level 1: Commercial paper, corporate medium term notes, U.S. Government and agencies, and other investments.
+(Valued at lower of cost or market). - Other investments (value based on comparable sales in active markets). - Level 2: Certificate of deposits (value based on investments measured at net asset value that are redeemable at the reporting date). - Level 3: Land held for investment and other investments (value based on comparable investments in active markets discounted due to an inactive market).